Ivorforce/ECG-Viewer/README.md

 - In separate leads mode, the values shown on hover for the leads are incorrect.
 - When a filter is used, the values shown on hover are for filtered values, not the original.

+## Alternatives

+There are a few alternatives to using Nuitka to create binaries:
+- Some (like [PyApp](https://ofek.dev/pyapp/latest/), [pyinstaller](https://pyinstaller.org/en/stable/) and [PyOxidizer](https://pyoxidizer.readthedocs.io/en/stable/)), bundle an automated setup script.
+Actual python code is run on target machines, which reduces build times and may avoid some issues while introducing others.
+It will also require the target machine to set up itself.
+- [Cython](https://cython.org) has an [embedding option](https://github.com/cython/cython/wiki/EmbeddingCython) that allows it to create executables.
+Cython can gain considerable speed over Nuitka, but may be more work to get running.

 ## In the Wild

 See how I'm using this template with a more advanced project in [ECG Viewer](https://github.com/Ivorforce/ECG-Viewer/tree/main).